-Once rose bushes are well established, they don't like there roots wet at all times.
+Once rose bushes are well established, they don't like their roots wet at all times.
 In some cases it causes mold, and causes bloom reduction.
 Putting banana peals under the dirt when planting, or just under the dirt for a well established plant helps fight disease.

 To cut cost on blooming products, try using blood from your hamburger or roast beef, mix with water and apply it to the roots.
 It is a great help for flower production.

-If you purchase a rose bush from a garden center, It is recommended to soak the roots in a mild solution of bleach water over night before planting.
+If you purchase a rose bush from a garden center, it is recommended to soak the roots in a mild solution of bleach water overnight before planting.
 This helps to kill off any mold or fungus that may have been accumulated while shipping in the trucks.